Sherri has expertise in landscape design. Some of her hobbies include gardening and cooking.

 Bringing Herbs Indoors for the Winter

-If you garden in a temperate climate, as I do, you are saddened by the approach of the end of the growing season.
+If, like me, you garden in a temperate climate, you're probably saddened by the approach of the end of the growing season.
 Winter brings its joys, for sure, but it also brings an end to walking out the kitchen door to snip fresh herbs in the garden.
-However, you can bring your herbs indoors for the winter, whether in pots as live, growing plants, or in a number of preserved forms.
+Fortunately, you can bring your herbs indoors for the winter.
+This can be done in pots as live, growing plants, or in a number of preserved forms.

 Not all plants lend themselves to being dug up out of the garden at the end of the growing season or to being managed in pots indoors during the winter months.
 Yet, with careful planning and a little work, you can enjoy the aroma and taste of your garden’s herbs, fresh or preserved, after the outdoor growing season is over.
 It's a matter of knowing which will do well indoors and which will not, and of being creative about preserving them through drying, freezing, and storing in oil or vinegar.